The Málaga Museum

 The admission fee is €1.50 for EU citizens and €3 for non-EU citizens.
 Admission is free for children under 18 years old, students under 26 years old with valid ID, people over 65 years old, people with disabilities, and unemployed people.
 Admission is also free for everyone on Sundays from 2:00 pm and on February 28th, May 18th, September 27th, and October 12th.

-The museum offers guided tours, audio guides, educational activities, and workshops for different audiences and ages.
+If you prefer a better insight, the museum offers guided tours, audio guides, educational activities, and workshops for different audiences and ages.
 You can check the availability and prices of these services on the museum’s website⁸ or by calling +34 951 91 19 04.

-The museum also has a cafeteria, a gift shop, a library, a cloakroom, and free Wi-Fi.
+There is a cafeteria, a gift shop, a library, a cloakroom, and free Wi-Fi.
 The museum is accessible for people with reduced mobility and has wheelchairs available for visitors.

 I hope you enjoyed this blog post about the Malaga Museum and that you are eager to visit it soon.
 It is a great place to discover the history and culture of Malaga and to admire some amazing artworks.
 If you have any questions or comments, please feel free to leave them below.
 Thank you for reading!